-Some of the most common questions I’m asked are “What are the differences between a tabby cat and a Bengal cat?” and “Is my cat a Bengal cat?”
-So I thought it might be handy to write our thoughts down on how you can tell whether your cat is a Bengal or a lovely tabby or even some other breed.
+Some of the most common questions we’re asked are “What are the differences between a tabby cat and a Bengal cat?” and “Is my cat a Bengal cat?”
+So we thought it might be handy to write our thoughts down on how you can tell whether your cat is a Bengal or a lovely tabby or even some other breed.

-Before I go any further, I must point out that in writing this article, I’m not inferring that tabby cats are in any way inferior to Bengal cats – we love all cats in our World, and have our very own ginger tabby cat, Robbie and have had lots of tabby cats in the past, including our gorgeous girl, Friday.
+Before we go any further, we must point out that in writing this article, we’re not inferring that tabby cats are in any way inferior to Bengal cats – we love all cats in our World, and have our very own ginger tabby cat, Robbie and have had lots of tabby cats in the past, including our gorgeous girl, Friday.

-They’re going to help us explain the differences between Bengals and tabbies, so they’re saying hello!
+They’re going to help us explain the differences between Bengals and tabbies in this article